 On this site you can admire a statue honouring Viriato, the Lusitanian leader seen as a hero because of his efforts (and his troops’) in repelling the Roman raids.

 On the other side of the parking lot there is a funicular that can take you to the historic centre of the city.
-Take the funicular – it is free of charge and is always available, from 08h30 to 20h.
-It’s a 400 metre walk you won’t have to do.
+Take the funicular – it is free of charge and it’s a 400-metre walk you won’t have to do.

 Information: if you go to Viseu from the beginning of August and until mid-September, you can visit São Mateus Fair (located in the huge parking lot I’ve told you about – you can’t park your car here by this time of the year).